Ahm15275097/Traceball/README.md

 Coding Standards

 - In this program all the curly brackets are opened at the same place
 - All the code is indented the same
--
+- Obvious comments were avoided

 IDE